 Potential for Growth

-The National Renewable Energy Laboratory (NREL) recently published the SunShot-funded report “Shared Solar: Current Landscape, Market Potential, and the Impact of Federal Securities Regulation.”
+The National Renewable Energy Laboratory (NREL) published the SETO-funded report “Shared Solar: Current Landscape, Market Potential, and the Impact of Federal Securities Regulation.”
 The report finds that 49% of households and 48% of businesses are unable to host photovoltaic (PV) solar systems because they rent their spaces or have a lack of suitable owned roof space.
 For this customer base, shared solar opportunities give them the chance to purchase solar energy.

 After accounting for the development necessary to expand the shared solar market, as well as limiting factors such as net-metering caps, the report finds that shared solar could lead to cumulative U.S. PV deployment growth of 5.5 to 11.0 gigawatts between 2015 and 2020 and represent $8.2 to $16.3 billion of cumulative investment.
 In fact, according to the report, by the year 2020 shared solar could account for up to half of the overall distributed solar market in the United States.